flamingchickens1540/ChargedChickens/README.md

 ## API

 The API is split into four different base routes, admin, authed, scout, and submit.
+All routes shown below are within the /api/ route.

 ### How to use the API